Zitkala-Ša: Marriage and family

-Earlier and later writing career
+Writing career

 Zitkala-Ša had a fruitful writing career, with two major periods.
 The first period was from 1900 to 1904, when she published legends collected from Native American culture, as well as autobiographical narratives.
 She continued to write during the following years, but she did not publish any of these writings.
 These unpublished writings, along with others including the libretto of the Sun Dance Opera, were collected and published posthumously in 2001 as Dreams and Thunder: Stories, Poems, and the Sun Dance Opera.

 Zitkala-Ša's articles in the Atlantic Monthly were published from 1900 to 1902.
 They included "An Indian Teacher Among Indians", published in Volume 85 in 1900.
 Included in the same issue were "Impressions of an Indian Childhood" and "School Days of an Indian Girl".
 Zitkala-Ša's other articles were published in Harper's Monthly.
 "Soft-Hearted Sioux" appeared in the March 1901 issue, Volume 102, and "The Trial Path" in the October 1901 issue, Volume 103.
 She also wrote "A Warrior's Daughter", published in 1902 in Volume 6 of Everybody's Magazine.
 In 1902, Zitkala-Ša published "Why I Am a Pagan" in Atlantic Monthly, volume 90.
 It was a treatise on her personal spiritual beliefs.
 She countered the contemporary trend that suggested Native Americans readily adopted and conformed to the Christianity forced on them in schools and public life.

 Much of her work is characterized by its liminal nature: tensions between tradition and assimilation, and between literature and politics.
 This tension has been described as generating much of the dynamism of her work.

 The second phase of her writing career was from 1916 to 1924.
 During this period, Zitkala-Ša concentrated on writing and publishing political works.
 She and her husband had moved to Washington, D.C., where she became politically active.
 She published some of her most influential writings, including American Indian Stories (1921) with the Hayworth Publishing House.

 She co-authored Oklahoma's Poor Rich Indians: An Orgy of Graft and Exploitation of the Five Civilized Tribes, Legalized Robbery (1923), an influential pamphlet, with Charles H. Fabens of the American Indian Defense Association and Matthew K. Sniffen of the Indian Rights Association.
 Included in the Oklahoma's Poor Rich Indians publication was information about Stella Mason, as well as others.
 She also created the Indian Welfare Committee of the General Federation of Women's Clubs, working as a researcher for it through much of the 1920s.